natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-28-old-hwy-52-rural-hall-north-carolina.md

 description: Reflecting on the charm of Rural Hall, NC, particularly the enclosed exterior stairway and the town's historic development.
 "The town developed after the Cape Fear description ...
 I like the way someone's enclosed their exterior stairway here Yadkin Valley Railroad erected a train station here in 1887."
 emoji: 🏡
 tags:
+  - 🌍 History
-  - 🛤️ railroads
+  - 🚂 Railroads
-  - 🏘️ stairways
+  - 🏙️ Landmarks
-  - 🌳 communities
+  - 🏡 Refugees
 haiku: |
   Quiet town unfolds,
   Stairways leading to stories,